-The Unique Structure shall be reviewed pursuant to Section 5.C.1.E, Review Process and Article 2.B.2.C, Standards for Unique Structure.
+The Unique Structure shall be reviewed pursuant to Section 5.C.1.E, Review Process and Art.
+2.B.7.D.4, Standards for a Unique Structure.
 Staff shall review the request and prepare a Staff Report for approval, approval with conditions or denial to the Zoning Commission.
-The Zoning Commission will make a finding and recommendation to the BCC that the request is consistent with the required standards of Article 2.B.2.C.
+The Zoning Commission will make a finding and recommendation to the BCC that the request is consistent with the required Standards.
 The BCC shall make the final decision to approve, approve with conditions or deny the designation of Unique Structure.
 [Ord.
 2009-040]

-3. Type I Waiver - Green Architecture
+3. Type 1 Waiver - Green Architecture

 To encourage and promote the design and construction of green architecture.
-This Section provides for Type I Waivers from the architecture design guidelines, provided the applicant can achieve the minimum points necessary to be classified as Green Architecture.
-In order to design sustainable architecture, certain allowances for Type I Waivers in Section 5.C.1.H, Guidelines, need to be recognized and allowed if minimum standards are met.
+This Section provides for Type 1 Waivers from the architecture design guidelines, provided the applicant can achieve the minimum points necessary to be classified as Green Architecture.
+In order to design sustainable architecture, certain allowances for Type 1 Waivers in Art.
+5.C.1.H, Guidelines, need to be recognized and allowed if minimum standards are met.
 The provisions in Table 5.C.1.E, Green Architecture Designation Rating Program, provide alternative design solutions to achieve green architecture while still complying with the general intent of the architecture guidelines.
 [Ord.
 2009-040] [Ord.
 2012-027]